DamonHu/DDLoggerSwift/example/Pods/ZXKitFPS/README.md

 ## zxkit support

+The plug-in has been integrated in [ZXKitSwift](https://github.com/ZXKitCode/ZXKitSwift) by default, if you have already integrated `ZXKitSwift`, there is no need to repeat the integration

 this plugin supports `ZXKit`，If you need to display in the ZXKit toolset, you can use the following command to integrate

 ```
 pod 'ZXKitFPS/zxkit'
 ```

-After integration, register to the tool to be displayed in the list
+then regist to `ZXKit` in `AppDelegate`

 ```
+func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {

+	let fps = ZXKitFPS()
 	fps.registZXKitPlugin()

+	return true
+}
 ```

 ## License